-It’s not necessary to say that New York City is one of the main destinations for all type of people around the world, coming for tourism, business, exchange programs, research, and an endless list of purposes.
-Nationalities of all over the world co-exist daily in the so called “capital of the world”, generating in this location a unique organized mess.
+It goes without saying that New York City is one of the main destinations for all types of people from around the world.
+There are many reasons for coming- tourism, business, exchange programs, research, the list goes on.
+Nationalities from of over the world co-exist daily in the so called “capital of the world”, generating in this location a unique organized mess.

 The bad news is that New York City is one of the most expensive cities in the United States.
 However, the companies offer good salaries and the city offers many activities that are free (or very low cost), if you know where to find them.
-In the warmest time of the year you’ll be able to encounter many events, concerts, movies and sports for free outdoors.
-In winter and with bad weather it’s a bit more complicated to make plans with a tight budget, but check out for the great offer of museums and galleries (there is always some day for free, and others have an entrance by donation).
+During the warmer months you’ll be able to enjoy many events, concerts, movies and sports for free outdoors.
+In winter and with bad weather it’s a bit more complicated to make plans on a tight budget, but look out for great offers by museums and galleries (there is always a day with free admission, and others have a suggested entrance fee).

-- Upper Manhattan and the Bronx: still attached to Manhattan, areas like Washington Heights, Harlem or the lower streets of the Bronx are a very common choice.
+- Upper Manhattan and the Bronx: still attached to Manhattan, areas like Washington Heights, Harlem or the lower part of the Bronx are a very common choice.
 Prices go from $800 for a room in a shared apartment.
-When living in the Bronx, try to stay in the lower streets, since it’s a safer area.
+When living in the Bronx, try to stay in the lower part since it’s a safer area.

-- Queens: Mainly the areas of Astoria and Sunnyside, very well connected to Manhattan, are also a good option to find and apartment, even more if you are into arts, since many artists live around.
+- Queens: Mainly the areas of Astoria and Sunnyside, very well connected to Manhattan, are also a good option to find and apartment, even more if you are into the arts, since many artists live in the area.
 Prices start from $750 or $800.

-- Brooklyn: the west of Brooklyn is as expensive as Manhattan, but if you search in areas like Bedford-Stuyvesant (Bedstuy), Bushwick, Crown Heights or Bayridge you can find great deals.
-Be aware of not going too much Eastern than that, it can be cheaper but less safe.
+- Brooklyn: the western part of Brooklyn is as expensive as Manhattan, but if you search in areas like Bedford-Stuyvesant (Bedstuy), Bushwick, Crown Heights or Bayridge you can find great deals.
+Be aware to not go further East than that, it can be cheaper but less safe.
 Prices go from $850, and it’s very recommendable if you commute to downtown Manhattan.

 Chef Training US advice!

-For your safety and the safety of your money, we always recommend our participants to rent a temporary legit place (hostels, hotels, Airbnb rooms) during the first weeks, and search your new living place on site.
+For your safety and the safety of your money, we always recommend that our participants rent a temporary legitimate place (hostels, hotels, Airbnb rooms) during the first weeks, and search for your new living place once here.
 This will help you avoid scams and fake websites that show apartments which don’t exist and rip you off.
-Once in US, make sure you have a signed contract for your room, and you get a receipt of every payment you do regarding rent and apartment fees.
+Once in the US, make sure you have a signed contract for your room, and you get a receipt of every payment you do regarding rent and apartment fees.